SumoLogic/sumologic-documentation/docs/sdo/supported-tools-schema.md

 ![pagerduty-v2-alerts.png](/img/sdo/pagerduty-v2-alerts.png)

-Examples of mapping field extraction rules to the other out of the box tools can be found in [this JSON file](https://github.com/SumoLogic/sumologic-solution-templates/blob/master/software-development-optimization-terraform/sdo_app_artifacts/sdo_fer.txt).
+Examples of mapping field extraction rules to the other out-of-the-box tools can be found in [this JSON file](https://github.com/SumoLogic/sumologic-solution-templates/blob/master/software-development-optimization-terraform/sdo_app_artifacts/sdo_fer.txt).

 ## Enriching the schema with additional fields